danwolff/oneslate_py_client/README.md

 Options:
   -h, --help                          Show this screen.
-  -c <cfgfile>, --config <cfgfile>    Path to file with 3 lines: host, username,
+  -c <cfgfile>, --config <cfgfile>    Path to file with three lines: host,
-                                      and password to use if no valid input cookies [default: os.cfg].
+                                      username, and password.
+Used if no
+                                      current session from cookies.
+Overrides
+                                      arguments for these three params if also provided at command line.
   -s <host>, --server <host>          Server URL [default: https://1s-dev.example.com].
-  -u <username>, --user <username>    Username (e.g., email address) to fall
-                                      back in if no config file and no valid input cookies.
+  -u <username>, --user <username>    Username to fall back to if no config file and no session from cookies
+				      [default: bot@example.com].
-  -p <password>, --pass <password>    Password to fall back on if no config
+  -p <password>, --pass <password>    Password to fall back to if no config
-                                      file and no valid input cookies.
+                                      file and no session from cookies.
   -i <infile>, --input=<infile>       Cookies input file [default: cookies.txt].
   -o <outfile>, --output=<outfile>    Cookies output file [default: cookies.txt].
   -r <validity>, --rating=<validity>  Rating to give node.
   -q, --quiet                         Print less text.
   --verbose                           Print more text.
-  --debug                             Print debug level text.
+  --debug                             Print even more text, for debugging.
   --version                           Show version.

 Arguments: